Kevin Naiqama: 2013

 On 21 June, Naiqama signed a 2-year contract with the Penrith Panthers starting in 2014, to join his older brother Wes.
 Knights coach Wayne Bennett told Naiqama to move clubs and further his career as he was behind representative players Darius Boyd, James McManus and Akuila Uate at the Knights.
 He finished the 2013 season having played in 6 matches and scoring 2 tries.
 At the end of the season, he played for Fiji at the 2013 Rugby League World Cup, playing in 5 matches and scoring 1 try.

 2014

 In February, Naiqama played for the Panthers at the inaugural Auckland Nines.
 In Round 2 against the Melbourne Storm, he made his Panthers debut, scoring a double in the 18–17 loss.
-On 3 May, he played for Fiji in the 2014 Pacific Rugby League International, scoring a try in the 32–16 loss.
+On 3 May, he played for Fiji in the 2014 Pacific Test, scoring a try in the 32–16 loss.

 He finished off the NRL season with 8 matches and 7 tries.
 On 10 October 2014, Naiqama signed a 1-year contract with the Wests Tigers starting in 2015.